Free 1-hour virtual workshop:

 Who this is for

-• Psychologists and school psychologists in private practice interested in expanding their scope of work
+• Psychologists, neuropsychologists, and school psychologists in private practice interested in expanding their scope of work

-• Clinicians who are curious about immigration evaluations and want to understand where to begin
+• Mental health providers who are curious about immigration evaluations and want to understand where to begin

 • Professionals seeking clarity on their role within legal cases and how this differs from traditional evaluations